 The awkward position the company found itself in highlights the challenges Hong Kong business elites face in navigating Beijing’s expectations of national loyalty, especially when relations between China and the United States are strained.
 CK Hutchison is owned by the family of Hong Kong’s richest man, Li Ka-shing.

-In parallel, Panama’s comptroller audited the concession to the Panama Ports Company, which had held the contract to operate the ports since 1997.
+Last year, Panama’s comptroller audited the concession to the Panama Ports Company, which had held the contract to operate the ports since 1997.
 The concession was renewed in 2021 for 25 years, during the prior Panamanian administration.

-Comptroller Anel Flores said the audit found payments that were not made, accounting errors and the apparent existence of a “ghost” concessions operating within the ports since 2015.
+Comptroller Anel Flores said the audit found payments that were not made, accounting errors and the apparent existence of “ghost” concessions operating within the ports since 2015.
 The company denied those allegations.

 The audit determined that the irregularities had cost the government about $300 million since the concession was extended and an estimated $1.2 billion during the original 25-year contract.